melizalab/arf/README.rst

    complex, but it does seem to be achieving growing adoption.
 -  `pandora <https://github.com/G-Node/pandora>`__ is also under active development
+-  `bark <https://github.com/margoliashlab/bark>`__ is inspired by ARF but uses the filesystem directory structure instead of HDF5.

 i/o libraries
 ^^^^^^^^^^^^^